 But for many a weed smoker, including myself, we tend to forget that the majority of individuals in this country DO NOT smoke that same stuff we happen to get excited over.
-They aren’t going to be so enthusiastic about spending a night in taking hits from a new glass bong, eating Digiorno’s pizza and frozen Snickers Bars while watching an entire season of Orange Is The New Black on Netflix.
+They aren’t going to be so enthusiastic about spending a night in taking hits from a new glass bong, eating Digiorno’s pizza and frozen Snickers Bars while watching an entire season of Game of Thrones on Netflix.

 JointBuds looks like Facebook did in 2008, after the tragic yet necessary demise of MySpace.
 You can post pictures, videos and links to articles, a’la Tha Book, all within a weed related context.
 It doesn’t seem as if the site has gained any nationwide traction, however, as most users seem based out of California.
 More than likely you will have just one friend on your profile, with a couple of lazy pics of flowering buds thrown in for legitimacy.

 I joined Weedlife on a whim just to promote this site.
 It has since developed into a nice community that I enjoy on its own.
 It has a layout similar to Facebook, with a color scheme that looks like the social media giant with gangrene.
 The difference between this site and say, JointBuds, is that people on Weedlife are actually trying to create dialogue and post relevant content.
 Social Media sites don’t just spontaneously appear, folks need to get social with their media in order for the whole thing to work.

 High There! is an app like Tinder where you swipe left or right depending on your pot preferences.
 You can put what type of activities you partake in while high and what level of high you normally get (I would be DEFCON 5 high).You are then matched to people with the same interests and presumably, tolerance that live within your vicinity.
 The apps inventor, Todd Mitchem, created the app after getting rejected on dating sites because he smoked pot.
 For some reason saying he was the inventor of apps such as High There just didn’t cut it.